project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 - You can open Keycloak administration panel simply by navigating to https://sunbird.example.com/auth/admin.

-- Since you might have configured URL with your desired text , you need to replace the default URL address text with your configured URL text to access the Keycloak. e.g.
+- Since you might have configured URL with your desired text , you need to replace the default URL address text with your configured URL text to access the Keycloak.

-This is an example of default URL :      https://ab009.effgg.com/auth/admin
+>This is an example of default URL :      https://ab009.effgg.com/auth/admin

-Change it to your configured URL.
+>Change it to your configured URL.

-This is an example your configured URL : https://xxxxxx.yyyyyy.com/auth/admin
+>This is an example your configured URL : https://xxxxxx.yyyyyy.com/auth/admin

-Where xxxxx and yyyy represent the characters of your configured URL text.
+>Where xxxxx and yyyy represent the characters of your configured URL text.

 **Note:** The characters "xxxx"and "yyyy" are just used as an example text herein.